 Content is king.
 Therefore, you need to be able to update your content yourself to keep your site relevant and fresh.
 There are several content management systems out there, but we build all of our websites using WordPress.

 6. Social Media

 Social media is required for inbound links, inbound content and overall page trust.
 Your social networks should link back and forth to your website and ideally show your most recent web content so users can click from social media back to your site.Industry Trends

 7. Industry Trends

-If your industry is moving towards newer and fresher websites, especially if your competitors are launching new websites and you don’t want to look like your brand image is decades old, it’s time to revisit your own.
+If your industry is moving towards newer and fresher and more interactive websites, especially if your competitors are launching new websites and you don’t want to look like your brand image is decades old, it’s time to revisit your own.

-If your website has any of these issues and you need some help, contact our team for a free website audit.
-It’s part of what we’ve been doing for twenty years.
+So if your website has any of these issues and you need some help, contact our team for a free website audit and to see how much it costs.
+If you’re still thinking about how to find one, this is for you.
+Because it’s part of what we’ve been doing for over twenty years.